-A short history of the Roger Casement Study School
+A short history of the Roger Casement Summer School

-The study school was founded, as a Summer School in the Irish tradition, in 2017.
+The event was founded, as a Summer School in the Irish tradition, in 2017.
+It grew out of the commemorations of the 1916 centenary, and a general interest in Casement.
 Its fourth iteration, in 2020, was moved from September to December, largely due to the effects of the Covid-19 quarantine.
 This meant that large groups, dinners and musical evenings were very much in doubt; also the statute of Roger Casement to grace the Dun Laoghaire forefront would not be put in place until after the summer.

 The three main strands of the school – human rights, gay rights and Irish unity – are eternal.

 We’ll be back, bigger and better, in 2021.

 The Roger Casement Summer School 2019 on video: – this film shows the first session on Friday August 30th, 2019.
 See other links to the following days’ talks and discussions.
 RSCC 19 Saturday Session 1 RCSS 19 Saturday Session 2 RCSS 19 Saturday Session 3 RSCC 19 Sunday Session 1 RSCC 19 Sunday […]